Signed in as:

-Please don't think Heart Disease can't happen to you.
+Please don't think Women's Heart Disease can't happen to you.
 It's women's # 1 killer.
-In fact, six times more women die from heart disease than breast cancer.
+Six times more women die from heart disease than breast cancer.
 Approximately 144 million women live in the United States.
-More than 8 million of those 144 million women are living with heart disease.
-Of that group of 8 million women, 500,000 women will die from heart disease this year.
+More than 8 million of those 144 million women live with heart disease.
+Of that group of 8 million women, 500,000 will die from heart disease this year.

 One woman every minute.
 Take a minute to think about that.
 These are harsh facts.
 Worldwide, 8.6 million women die from heart disease each year, accounting for a third of all deaths in women.
 Three million women die from stroke each year.

-Stroke accounts for more deaths among women than men (11% vs 8.4%) with additional risk for CHD unique to women related to oral contraceptive use in combination with smoking.
+Stroke accounts for more deaths among women than men (11% vs. 8.4%), with additional risk for CHD unique to women related to oral contraceptive use in combination with smoking.

-8 million women in the US are currently living with heart disease; 35,000 are under age of 65.
+8 million women in the US are currently living with heart disease; 35,000 are under age 65.
 Four million suffer from angina.

 435,000 American women have heart attacks annually; 83,000 are under age 65; 35,000 are under 55.
-The average: 70.4.
+The average is 70.4.

-Stress is bad for your heart.
+Stress is terrible for your heart.

 One in three women get heart disease; one in two get heart disease or stroke, and one in eight get breast cancer," Dr. Gulati tells Newsmax Health.
-"One in four women die from heart disease and one in 30 women die from breast cancer.
+"One in four women die from heart disease, and one in 30 die from breast cancer.
 Heart disease is the No. 1 killer of women.
 Lack of awareness is a [factor]."